alexandraday-nu/particle_segmentation/Readme.md

 The code creates and analyzes a synthetic image.
 The following figure is saved into the current working directory.
 The list of boxes can be returned from the _run_arr_ function if desired.
 ![new_synth_upload](https://github.com/user-attachments/assets/402487b0-94a4-4c67-8218-cff9acf2cdf3)

+## Questions
+Please contact Ankit Agrawal at ankit-agrawal@northwestern.edu and Alexandra Day at alexandraday2025@u.northwestern.edu.

 ## Citation
 If using this work, please cite:
-A. L. Day et al., “Automated image segmentation for accelerated nanoparticle characterization,” Sci Rep, vol. 15, no. 1, p.
-17180, May 2025, doi: 10.1038/s41598-025-01337-z.
+Day, Alexandra L., Carolin B. Wahl, Roberto dos Reis, Wei-keng Liao, Youjia Li, Muhammed Nur Talha Kilic, Chad A. Mirkin, Vinayak P. Dravid, Alok Choudhary, and Ankit Agrawal.
+“Automated Image Segmentation for Accelerated Nanoparticle Characterization.”
+Scientific Reports 15, no. 1 (May 17, 2025): 17180. https://doi.org/10.1038/s41598-025-01337-z.

+## Patent
+The work in this repository is covered under U.S. Patent Application #63/665,529.

 ## Copyright Information
-Copyright 2025 Northwestern University
+Copyright (C) 2025, Northwestern University.
+See copyright license below.

-If any person wishes to use, reproduce, prepare derivative works of, display, distribute, or sublicense the Software (as defined below) for a commercial purpose, that person should contact Ankit Agrawal at ankit-agrawal@northwestern.edu.
+If any person wishes to use, reproduce, prepare derivative works of, display, distribute, or sublicense the Software (as defined below) for a commercial purpose, that person should contact Ankit Agrawal at ankit-agrawal@northwestern.edu and Alexandra Day at alexandraday2025@u.northwestern.edu.
 Except for the limited license set forth below, all rights associated with the Software are reserved by Northwestern University.

 Permission is hereby granted to any person obtaining a copy of this software and associated documentation files (the “Software”) to use, reproduce, prepare derivative works of, display, distribute, and sublicense the Software solely for non-commercial research or educational purposes, and to permit persons to whom the Software is furnished to do the same, subject to the following conditions:

 The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

 THE SOFTWARE IS PROVIDED “AS IS”, WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+## Funding Support
+This work is supported in part by: Northwestern Center for Nanocombinatorics; National Institute of Standards and Technology (NIST) award 70NANB24H136; Department of Energy (DOE) award DE-SC0021399; NSF awards CMMI-2053929, OAC-2331329; the Sherman Fairchild Foundation, Inc.; the Toyota Research Institute, Inc.; and the Army Research Office grant W911NF-23-1-0141.
+This material is based upon work supported by the National Science Foundation Graduate Research Fellowship under Grant No. DGE-2234667.
+This work made use of Northwestern University’s NUANCE Center, which has received support from the SHyNE Resource (NSF ECCS-2025633), the IIN, and Northwestern’s MRSEC program (NSF DMR-2308691).
+This research was supported in part through the computational resources and staff contributions provided for the Quest high performance computing facility at Northwestern University which is jointly supported by the Office of the Provost, the Office for Research, and Northwestern University Information Technology.